-Table 5-1 General Setup Menu Field
+Table 22-1 Menu 1: General Setup

-FIELD DESCRIPTION EXAMPLE System Name Choose a descriptive name for identification purposes.
-It is recommended you enter your computer's "Computer name" (see section 5.1) in this field.
-This name can be up to 30 alphanumeric characters long.
-Spaces are not allowed, but dashes "-" and underscores "" are accepted.
-Domain Name Enter the domain name (if you know it) here.
+FIELD DESCRIPTION EXAMPLE Domain Name Enter the domain name (if you know it) here.
 If you leave this field blank, the ISP may assign a domain name via DHCP.
-You can go to menu 24.8 and type "sys domain name" to see the current domain name used by your router. zyxel.com.tw The domain name entered by you is given priority over the ISP assigned domain name.
+You can go to menu 24.8 and type "sys domain name" to see the current domain name used by your router.
+The domain name entered by you is given priority over the ISP assigned domain name.
 If you want to clear this field just press [SPACE BAR] and then [ENTER].
-Edit Dynamic DNS Press [SPACE BAR] and then [ENTER] to select Yes or No (default).
+First System DNS Server Press [SPACE BAR] to select From ISP , User Defined or None and press [ENTER].
+From ISP Second System DNS Server Third System DNS Server Edit Dynamic DNS Press [SPACE BAR] and then [ENTER] to select Yes or No (default).
 Select Yes to configure Menu 1.1: Configure Dynamic DNS discussed next.
 No (default)